Idiot (2022 film): Plot

 Meanwhile, Thiru Don Sekar and his gang decide on a plan.
 They are going to kidnap Sumitha and then demand ransom from her father.
 On the eclipse night, Paandi and Burfi hide in Sumitha's car to smuggle themselves out of the hospital.
 When Sumitha leaves the hospital, Thiru Don and his gang successfully snatch her but accidentally make their ransom demand to Paandi and Burfi instead of Sumitha's father.
 They drop off an unconscious Sumitha for the ransom at the drop site but are angered to find the "ransom" in a rubbish pile.
 When they return to look for Sumitha, they see Neelakandi's ghost army kidnapping her and taken to the royal family's palace.
 But they believe the ghosts are another gang of kidnappers in disguise.

 Thus, the paths of Neelakandi, the dead royal family, Paandi and Burfi and the kidnappers coincide at the palace.
 When the kidnappers realise that the ghosts are dead, their attempts to escape the chateau and hilarity ensue due to Paandi's and Burfi's delusions and lack of concern about the ghosts.
 Meanwhile, Raasu Gounder and Parimalam visit the castle and are offended by their son's refusal to acknowledge them.
 At the same time, Sumitha's father enlists a priest to help rescue her from the palace.

 Upon their arrival, the dead king recognizes Sumitha's father as his youngest son, and the family switches sides to rescue Sumitha.
 The priest sets up a ritual to protect Sumitha during the eclipse, but Burfi destroys it and misunderstands it as Paandi's wedding, which no one invited him to.
 As Neelakandi begins the ritual, the priest empowers Paandi to fight against her evil powers and then tricks Neelakandi into believing that Paandi is the reincarnation of her dead lover.
 When Neelakandi embraces Paandi, the priest releases the soul of Neelakandi's lover, who is enraged by her apparent betrayal and kills her.
 The eclipse ends soon after, and the priest revives Sumitha and rescues her.

 Production

 The shooting of the film was started on 9 November 2020 with the majority of the portions in the first schedule was shot in Tenkasi and the remaining portions in Chennai.
 The final schedule was commenced in Pollachi by the end of December 2020.
 The team wrapped up shooting for the film in February 2021.

 Soundtrack

-The soundtrack is composed by Vikram Selva, who earlier composed the music for Adhibar (2015).
+The soundtrack is composed by Vikram Selva.